chenh1gis/MADE_docker_v1/src/README.md

 #### Approach 2: specifying the corresponding nucleotide sequence
 #### nucleotide sequence file [in FASTA format]
-For a sequence file for H3N2 influenza, please refers to “/test/file_sequence.fa”.
+For an example sequence file for H3N2 influenza, please refers to “/test/file_sequence.fa”.

-Alternatively, the allelic file is allowed to be generated from a sequence file.
+Alternatively, the allelic file can be generated from a sequence file.

 *Please note that if any allele is missing or its corresponding enrichment score is not available in our curated dataset, the analysis will be terminated immediately.*